arvinlobo/rdm-dmx-async/README.md

 A FastAPI backend (`api/`) exposes device discovery/control and DMX output over HTTP, and a Vite + React frontend (`frontend/`) provides a browser UI on top of it.
-Both are optional and separate from the core library.
+Both are optional and separate from the core library. `uv` manages all Python dependencies and backend commands.
+The frontend uses npm because it is a Node.js project.

 Install the API extra and start the backend (defaults to port 8000):